froriz5/openweather-mvp/README.md

 # openweather-mvp
 An example app showcasing MVP Design Pattern using the Open Weather API

-This is an example project whose purpose was to help me implement a MVP Design Pattern for an Android Project.
+The goal is to simply get weather data from Open Weather API and populate it into a TextView, while utilizing a MVP Architecture.

-It also utilizes Robolectric for the Unit Tests and Retrofit as the Networking Library.
+The app also utilizes Robolectric for the Unit Tests and Retrofit as the Networking Library.